wolenetz/media-source/mse-in-workers-using-handle-explainer.md

-# Media Source Extensions: MediaSourceHandle Explainer
+# Media Source Extensions: MSE-in-Workers Explainer
-## (also known as MSE-in-Workers)

 ###### Author: Matthew Wolenetz, [Google Inc.](www.google.com) - December 17, 2018.
-Last update December 17, 2018.
+Last update June 5, 2020.

+Please note this updated version no longer adds a `MediaSourceHandle` object.
+This updated version also is limited to expanding MSE usage beyond the main thread to just a `DedicatedWorker` context (not also a `SharedWorker` context.)
+Further, this updated version drops the 'early-open' portion.
+These were removed as major simplifications, and are not precluded from being proposed again in future (especially the 'early-open' functionality.)

 ## tl;dr

-We propose adding a `MediaSourceHandle` object, creatable on either the main document `Window` context, a `DedicatedWorker` context, or a `SharedWorker` context.
-This object's design intends to allow both:
+We propose enabling Dedicated Web Workers to be able to create `MediaSource` objects and `MediaSource` objectURLs.
+They may then `postMessage` or otherwise communicate those objectURLs to the main thread for use in attaching to media elements.
+The direct manipulation of the `MediaSource` and ancillary objects like `SourceBuffer` is allowed only from the context that originally created the `MediaSource` object.
+This allows both:

 * improved access to, and
 * improved performance of the [Media Source Extensions API](https://www.w3.org/TR/media-source/) (MSE).

-We plan to incubate this idea via the WICG, with goal of eventually working with an appropriate WG to get the result of WICG incubation as part of the next version of MSE.
+We are incubating this idea initially in the WICG, with goal of producing an experimental prototype implementation followed by specification in the next version of MSE.

 ### Implementation status as of last update

-* Chrome - spec'ing and prototyping underway.
+* Chrome - prototyping underway.
-* Firefox - no signals yet.
+* Firefox - interest expressed in F2Fs.
-* Safari Technical Preview - no signals yet.
+* Safari Technical Preview - interest expressed in F2Fs.
 * Current experimental web-platform-test results:
   * Pending further prototyping, etc.